| Barry MacDonnell's

 Know your WordPerfect "build number" (a.k.a "release number" or "minor version")

-When a major version is released or when you "patch" it by installing a free Service Pack (see Corel's main site, under the Support tab), WordPerfect will display a four-part number in its Help, About WordPerfect... menu.
+When a major version is released or when you "patch" it by installing a free Service Pack (see the Corel Patches & Updates site or else Corel's main site under the Support tab), WordPerfect will display a four-part number in its Help, About WordPerfect... menu.

 Note that starting with WordPerfect Office X3, the first part of the number is the number 13; in WordPerfect Office X4 it is 14, and so forth.

 ☼ The build number can also be found in a text file on the root directory of the WordPerfect CD called VOLINFO.TXT (in WordPerfect 8 and later).

 ☼ If you don't have a WordPerfect CD, here's a way to get the build number directly from the currently installed program's executable file.

 [This example works in Windows 7 with WordPerfect Office X6 and X7 but other versions of WordPerfect and Windows should be similar:]